fatboyg/wamp-stream-service/readme.md

        /v1/notifications/createBroadcast - sends a message to all connected sessions The api requires basic authentication (user:pass@domain).
 See: `Http/Middleware/AuthenticateOnceWithBasicAuth.php`
+ - **websocket**: where public websocket clients connect

+       /ws - reverse proxy to wamp-router
- - **websocket**: where public websocket clients connect You must implement authentication on the router.
+    You must implement authentication on the router.
 The default authenticator is (dummy) allows everyone to connect.

-       /ws - reverse proxy to wamp-router using apache
+ - **public root** : / Test page with JS client connecting to the websocket endpoint
 ### Queue Worker
 The queue worker connects to the router in order to send wamp messages.
 So the router must be started before the queue worker.